sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

 .. parsed-literal::

      Training: 100%|██████████| 2/2 [00:13<00:00,  6.51s/it]

+Note that we don't have to create any document-term matrix! we are using just the plain ``x_train`` documents :D cool uh?
+(SS3 creates a language model for each category and therefore it doesn't need to create any document-term matrices)

 Now that the model has been trained, let's test it using the documents